Sidcot Junior School, Winscombe, nr Bristol

 They eat their meals in the main refectory with the older pupils (they go in before the rest of the school so it’s not overwhelming), which helps them feel part of the larger school community – plus they get to see older siblings and friends further up the school too.

 Come rain or come shine, from the littlies upwards, everyone goes out at least once a week to the Forest School, a natural amphitheatre within a mixed woodland.
 Not just toasting marshmallows and drinking hot chocolate around a campfire (though they do that too) but all sorts of fun activities to inspire and spark curiosity, like squishing mud through old tights to learn about the digestive system, making catapults to learn about forces and bee-keeping to learn about pollination.
 They’ve made an Iron Age hut there, too.

-There’s a weekly Toddler Group for under 3s and their parents (could be a great way to get a sneaky peak of the facilities and atmosphere at the school?)
+The Toddler Group for under 3s and their parents meets three times a week for ‘stay and play’, forest school and swimming (could be a great way to get a sneaky peak of the facilities and atmosphere at the school?)

 The school’s ethos is based on the Quaker principle of finding the ‘god’ or the ‘good’ in everyone.
 The seven main Quaker beliefs of respect, integrity, simplicity, equality, peace, truth, and sustainability guide every aspect of school life, from the way the curriculum is taught to the way the children are treated and are encouraged to treat others.
 Love the school motto – ‘Live Adventurously’ – with everyone from Nursery upwards being encouraged to see life as an adventure and to welcome challenges, to voice their own opinions and values whilst listening to those of others, to be outward not inward looking, and to be part of a community where everyone is equally valued.